bitdust-io/docs/identities.md

 In theory the location of a user's identity file can be anywhere, however it is important that it is easily accessible for all other nodes in the network.
 For example, a user can put the given file on his personal website.
 By doing so he/she needs to assure the possibility to easily update the given copy from the original, which is stored on the machine of the user.
 To guarantee a more secure and fault tolerant interaction between nodes in the network you can store multiple copies of your identity in several places.

 This kind of storage is done with the use of multiple machines also called ID-servers or Identity servers, whereby copies of all identity files are stored.
-These servers can be started on the machines belonging to BitDust B.V., but also on the machines of network users or any kind of other third party.
+These servers are maintained by BitDust community (but also ID-server can be started on any other machine) and are all listed in the publicly available [default_network.json](https://github.com/bitdust-io/public/blob/master/default_network.json) file.

 An ID-server is a part of BitDust program, but by default it is turned off in the program settings.
 If required each user can turn on this option and start such a server on their own computer – afterwards the ID-server will be automatically start when starting the BitDust program.
 An ID-server consume almost no computer resources, but will allow you to support other nodes and increase the overall fault-tolerance of the entire BitDust network.